8ta4/quest/DONTREADME.md

 ### Navigation

 > When a new question window opens, which window is focused: the question window or the reading window?
+(Planned)

 The question window gets focused.
 Since it's a new window, it might pop up in an inconvenient spot.
 By focusing on it first, it gives users the chance to move it using keyboard shortcuts.